Tareqmohamed/my_own_prj/README.md

    ansible-playbook -i ansible/inventory.ini ansible/playbook.yml
    ```

-### Step 3: Deploy to Kubernetes(Optinal)
+### Step 3: Deploy to Kubernetes (Optional)
-   - Run the following command to deploy the application to Kubernetes in case you don't want to use ansible:
+   - Run the following command to deploy the application to Kubernetes in case you don't want to use Ansible:
 1. The Kubernetes YAML files (`dep.yml`, `serv.yml`, etc.) define the deployment.
 2. Run the `runk8s.sh` script to apply the Kubernetes manifests:
    ```bash